LattePandaTeam/Docs/docs/content/mu_edition/design_guide_bios.md

 ### Power Sequencing

-!!! warning

-    - The 3.3V power supply to the flash chip MUST be stable AT THE SAME TIME as power is applied to the Compute Module (VIN).
+- `3.3V standby power supply` is required for powering the flash chip.

+    > The standby power remains continuously active as long as external power is applied to the carrier board, regardless of the compute module's operational state (running or shut down).
+    >
+    > For the flash chip, a 3.3V standby power supply is required.

 - Do NOT power the flash chip after the Compute Module has booted.

      > The compute module attempts to read the flash chip shortly after power-up.
 If the flash chip is unpowered at that moment, the read fails, and the system will not boot.

-- `+3V3_SB` standby power supply is recommended for powering the flash chip.

-    > `+3V3_SB` indicates that as long as the carrier board is connected to an external power source, `+3V3_SB` remains continuously powered, regardless of whether the compute module is operating or shut down.

 ### Boot Selection Circuit